Manitoba Provincial Road 268: Route description

 PR 268 starts in the Municipality of Minitonas-Bowsman just east of the town of Minitonas at an intersection with PTH 10 (Northern Woods and Water Route).
-It heads due north through rural farmland for several kilometers to cross the Sinclair River before having an intersection with former PR 587 (closed in 2006).
-The highway now winds along the east bank of the Swan River for few kilometers before entering the Rural Municipality of Mountain.
-Immediately upon entering the Rural Municipality, it crosses the Swan River as it passes through the hamlet of Lenswood, for which the highway is named.
-As the highway curves and begins traveling due westward, it crosses the Woody River.
+It heads due north through rural farmland for several kilometres to cross the Sinclair River before having an intersection with former PR 587 (closed in 2006).
+The highway now winds along the east bank of the Swan River for few kilometres before entering the Rural Municipality of Mountain.
+Immediately upon entering the rural municipality, it crosses the Swan River as it passes through the hamlet of Lenswood, for which the highway is named.
+As the highway curves and begins travelling due westward, it crosses the Woody River.
 PR 268 crosses the Birch River just prior to going through a switchback to enter the village of Birch River.
 It travels straight through town along 3rd Street and Lorne Avenue, where it has a junction with PR 266.
 Leaving Birch River, the highway winds through some woodlands before coming to an end at another intersection with PTH 10 (NWWR) along the edge of the Porcupine Provincial Forest.
 The entire length of PR 268 is a paved, two-lane highway.

 The Swan River bridge is the northernmost crossing of the Swan River.
 The bridge was replaced in October 2012 because the old one was too narrow.